To download these terms in PDF format click the following link: BOOKING TERMS AND CONDITIONS

 BOOKING TERMS AND CONDITIONS TRAVELBEE LTD / ARCTIC DIRECT

 We are proud of our excellent reputation for looking after our clients, without question, should the unexpected occur.

 In order to secure any booking for a chosen tour/ holiday, a deposit of 25% or amount specified in itinerary for tailored tours is required.
 Bookings are deemed complete when a payment is taken and the customer is then bound by these terms.
 All deposits are non-refundable.
-The balance of all tour/holiday costs must be received by us not less than 8/10/12/14 weeks prior to departure subject to Clients itinerary.
+The balance of all tour/holiday costs must be received by us not less than 8 weeks prior to departure for Holiday bookings and 12 weeks for wedding bookings unless specifically advised otherwise on travel documentation/invoices.
 If we do not receive all payments due in full and on time, we reserve the right to treat your booking as cancelled by you.
 In this case the cancellation charges set out in clause 4 of these terms and conditions will apply.
 Tour party leaders are responsible for organising all payments due to us.
 Reminders are not sent.
 All communications and travel documents will be sent to the tour party leader (not individual tour party members) who will be responsible for passing them on to other members of their tour party.

 We recommend customers take out their own comprehensive travel insurance on booking their package with Arctic Direct/Travelbee.